 |Snapfish||Premier Lay Flat||100 lb. paper fused to cardstock||Folded / Seamless||$49.99 / $2.49 for 2 pgs||20 – 100||Both (back page) – not removable|

 Chart is a representative list of lay flat photo books, not all styles or options are noted above.
-Prices researched as of 2/26/2014. *For those companies that allow you to pay to remove a logo, I am not 100% sure whether the barcode can also be removed as well.
+Shutterfly prices researched as of 8/20/2017 – others to be updated soon. *For those companies that allow you to pay to remove a logo, I am not 100% sure whether the barcode can also be removed as well.

 A Lay Flat Book for Every Budget